Summary of Blog

 Reduced Smog Formation

-Trees act as barriers, capturing airborne contaminants and contributing to smog production.
+Trees act as barriers, capturing airborne contaminants and contributing to the production of smog.
 This is especially critical in cities, where traffic and industrial emissions can generate a dense mist of smog that impairs visibility and health.

 If you plan to plant trees in your yard, you should include all the reasons mentioned below: